 The program’s laboratory residency component is essential to meeting these objectives.
 By the end of the fellowship's second year, students must have completed at least two 12-week research experiences at one of four DOE NNSA facilities:

-- Lawrence Livermore National Laboratory, Livermore, California
+- Lawrence Livermore National Laboratory, Livermore, Calif.

-- Sandia National Laboratories, Albuquerque, New Mexico
+- Sandia National Laboratories, Albuquerque, N.M.

-- Nevada National Security Site, Nevada
+- Nevada National Security Site, North Las Vegas, Nev.

 To take full advantage of the program, fellows are encouraged to pursue their research and thesis studies while at one of these facilities and to extend their residency past the required six months.
 Such residency periods must be coordinated with a lab mentor and the student's thesis advisor.
 These extended residencies provide fellows with opportunities to conduct detailed experiments that would otherwise be impossible.
 The strongest fellowship candidates will include a description of their intended residency in their applications.